The Stage Awaits – Will Your Child Step On?

 5 – Dive Into SRTI (Summer Repertory Theatre Intensive)

 One of the most comprehensive and unique programs in the school’s impressive list is the Summer Repertory Theatre Intensive (also known as SRTI).
-There offer two tracks: Performance and Production.
+They offer two tracks: Performance and Production.
 The performance group focuses on acting while the Production students get to learn more about design and technical work.

 Students spend their afternoons in classes with theatre professionals and their evenings in rehearsals.
 They also work with industry professionals from all over the country through a Masterclass with Actor’s Gymnasium in Chicago.